 Case: A situation requiring the attention and possible action of a person who has become aware of it.

-Complaint: Information provided, whether by a complainant or any other person (a whistleblower or the survivor), indicating conduct that may be in breach of the SAHE Code of Conduct but that has yet to be assessed.
+Complaint: Information provided, whether by a complainant or any other person (a whistleblower or the survivor), indicating conduct that may be in breach of the SEA Code of Conduct but that has yet to be assessed.

-Confidentiality: The disclosure of certain information is restricted and only shared on a need-to-know basis.
+Confidentiality: The disclosure of certain information is restricted and only shared on a need to know basis.

 Evidence: Information which tends to establish or disprove a fact material to a case.
 It includes, but is not limited to, oral testimony of witnesses, including experts on technical matters, documents, electronic, audio, video records and photographs, and biological evidence, such as blood, hair and semen.